 - Your position within the company.

 It’s important to remember that if you leave your pension and take the transfer incentive, you may have to pay income tax and national insurance on it.

 You also need to consider that you’ll get less pension than if you had accepted the incentive as part of the transfer value.

 Calculate my defined contribution pension transfer value

-Your transfer value, also known as a ‘cash-equivalent transfer value’ or ‘CETV’, is the amount your pension pot would be worth if you moved it to a different provider.
+Your transfer value, also known as a ‘cash-equivalent transfer value’ or ‘CETV’ (defined benefit schemes only), is the amount your pension pot would be worth if you moved it to a different provider.

 This is why it’s advisable to compare your pension pot value to your transfer value.
 If the transfer value is less, your pension provider may be charging you an exit fee.

 To calculate your pension transfer value, speak to an expert.

 They can look through your pensions statements and determine how much you will be charged in fees versus your investment return if you stay with your current pension scheme provider.

 They can also provide you with a summary of the advantages and disadvantages of each recommendation.